getsentry/rfcs/text/0033-view-hierarchy.md

 ]
 ```

+This is just a sample, each platform will define the required properties.

 # Options Considered

 - We could send the same information as attachment, but this impact on attachment quota.
 And also we need to rely on file name to determined whether an attachment is a view hierarchy or not, this is a problem we already have with [screenshots](https://develop.sentry.dev/sdk/features/#screenshots).